Pearl/Arts District station

-Pearl/Arts District station (formerly Pearl station) is a DART light rail station in Downtown Dallas, Texas.
+Pearl/Arts District station (formerly Pearl station) is a DART rail station in Downtown Dallas, Texas.
 Located in the median of Bryan Street on the east side of its intersection with Pearl Street, the station serves the City Center District and Arts District, including the Plaza of the Americas, the Sheraton Dallas Hotel, the Majestic Theatre, the Dallas Arts Tower, the Morton H. Meyerson Symphony Center, and the AT&T Performing Arts Center.